SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/operations.md

 <td>skipSync</td>
 <td>boolean</td>
 <td>no</td>
-<td>If set to true, the address space nodes will not synchronized to Cumulocity IoT Inventory API.
+<td>If set to true, the address space nodes will not be synchronized to Cumulocity IoT Inventory API.
 Default is false.</td>
 </tr>
 </tbody>
 </table>